lpedit-devs/lpedit/_sources/LatexInstallWindows.txt

   8. upquote
   9. mptopdf.

-These packages are required to run the examples in the :doc:`/Tutorial`.
+These are the most commonly used packages.

 Resources
 _________